Leonardo-Urrutia/web-scraping-challenge/README.md

 There will be no data displayed on the landing page until you hit the button "Grab some data!".
 This button will initiate the webscraping.
 Sit back, take a sip of a cold one, and enjoy the scraping at work!

-when the scraping is completed, the chromedriver will close and the data will now be on the landing page!
+When the scraping is completed, the chromedriver will close and the data will now be on the landing page!